Variants of Jacobi polynomials in coding theory: Introduction

+Throughout this paper, we assume that $\mathfrak{R}$ denotes either the finite field $\FF_{q}$ of order $q$, where $q$ is a prime power or the ring $\ZZ_{k}$ of integers modulo~$k$ for some positive integer $k \ge 2$.

 This paper is organized as follows.
 In Section~\ref{Sec:Preli}, we give definitions and some basic properties of linear codes over~$\R$.
 In Section~\ref{Sec:MacWilliams}, we give the MacWilliams type identity (Theorem~\ref{ThMacWilliams}) for the complete joint Jacobi polynomials of codes over~$\R$.
 In Section~\ref{Sec:MainResults}, we give an analogue to the main theorem in~\cite{Y1989} for the average Jacobi polynomials (Theorem~\ref{ThAverageJacobi}) as well as for the average complete joint Jacobi polynomials (Theorem~\ref{ThAvJointJacobi}) over~$\R$.
-In Section~\ref{Sec:AvJacobiInterNum}, we define the average Jacobi intersection number and give a formula (Theorem~\ref{ThAvJacobiInterNum}) to compute the number.
-We also give some numerical examples of the number for some Type~II codes over $\FF_{2}$.
+In Section~\ref{Sec:AvHigherGenJacobi}, we give a generalization of the MacWilliams identity (Theorem~\ref{Thm:GenMacWilliams}) for the $g$-fold complete joint Jacobi polynomials of codes over~$\R$.
+We also give a generalization of Theorem~\ref{ThAvJointJacobi} for the average $(g+1)$-fold complete joint Jacobi polynomials of codes over~$\R$ (Theorem~\ref{Thm:GenJacYoshida}).
+In Section~\ref{Sec:AvJacobiInterNum}, we define the average Jacobi intersection number and give a formula (Theorem~\ref{ThAvJacobiInterNum}) to compute this number.
+We also give some numerical examples for some Type~$\II$ codes over $\FF_{2}$.
 From the observation of the numerical examples, we enclose the section with two conjectures (Conjecture~\ref{ConjAsym}, Conjecture~\ref{Conjdesign}).